kwant-project/kwant/doc/source/tutorial/tutorial4.rst

     :start-after: #HIDDEN_BEGIN_aakh
     :end-before: #HIDDEN_END_aakh

-Note the method `~kwant.lattice.PolyatomicLattice.vec` used in calculating the parameter for `~kwant.lattice.TranslationalSymmetry`.
+Note the method `~kwant.lattice.Polyatomic.vec` used in calculating the parameter for `~kwant.lattice.TranslationalSymmetry`.
 The latter expects a real-space symmetry vector, but for many lattices symmetry vectors are more easily expressed in the natural coordinate system of the lattice.
 The ``vec``